Find out more about application and visa, in relation to the coronavirus developments.

 Please upload a pdf explaining the reason why you do not have this document.
 All requested documents are an essential part of your application file.
 Therefore, we can only process complete application files.
 In case you are not able to submit your application through Osiris Online Application because you are missing a document, please contact Student Services.

-It depends on your previous education if you have to pay the application fee.
-Please check the website about the application fee for more information.
+All students with a non-Dutch previous education have to pay the application fee.
+Please check the website about the application fee for more information and possible exceptions.

 A certified copy is a photocopy of your original diploma or transcript, carrying an official stamp and signature from the university that issued the original document.
 For more information watch this video: